miazga-git/Portswigger-Academy-Walkthrough/Server-side request forgery (SSRF)/PRAC - SSRF with blacklist-based input filter.md

 ![image](https://github.com/user-attachments/assets/13082a2f-49f6-4247-a38b-94e80f9c8ed7)

 in solution they say to double url encode 'a' letter in "admin" phrase but changing lower to upper case helped in my case.

+Obfuscate the "a" by double-URL encoding it to %2561